sybaik1/CodeComplex/README.md

 When we analyzed the responses of LLMs, we noticed that part of the reasoning is correct but then fails to combine them into a whole solution for the code.
-To compensate for this issue, we brought up a new metric that hierarchically evaluates how much the predicted complexity deviates from the actual complexity.
+To compensate for this issue, we brought up a new metric that hierarchically evaluates How much of the predicted complexity deviates from the actual complexity?

 HC-Score penalizes predictions based on their deviation from correct complexity classes.
 It is calculated as follows:

 $$HC-Score(P, R) = \frac{\sum_{i=1}^N \frac{|p_i - r_i|}{\text{Number of Classes}}}{N}$$

-Here,  represents predicted complexity classes,  represents true complexity classes, and  is the total number of predictions.
+Here, $p_i$ represents predicted complexity classes, $r_i$ represents true complexity classes, and $N$ is the total number of predictions.
 The Windowed HC-Score expands this metric by allowing flexible evaluation within a defined margin of error:

 $$HC-Score_w(P, R) = \frac{\sum_{i=1}^N max(1 - |p_i - r_i| / w, 0)} {N}$$